CorgiDev/ReactProject/README.md

 # React Project

 The purpose of this project is to demonstrate what I have learned about JavaScript/React thus far.
 This project will be a recreation of my [CorgiDev website](http://corgidev.com).
+I added an extra blog page that interacts with an API to display posts and a form to add posts.

 ## Getting Started